Category Archives: Social Science

 So what the hell is the problem?

 The pain is not something I nurture; I don’t ruminate anymore over my past injuries.
 It comes unbidden, rising and engulfing me like a rapid tide whenever I observe my child encountering difficulty (e.g., rejection — whether perceived by her or real).
 I am transported instantly to childhood and respond accordingly, but this is overlaid with the protectiveness of a mother, and so all my energy goes awry.
-I personalize Claire’s experiences as my own.
+I personalize Bean’s experiences as my own.
 It interferes with my ability to be present for her.

 Part of this pain is just a parent’s burden.
 We worry about our children.
 We ache for them.
 We want to protect them.
 Yet I feel that somehow I respond internally in a way that many (most?) other parents don’t.
 I feel raw and unable to maintain composure.
-Claire detects and absorbs my anxiety.
+Bean detects and absorbs my anxiety.

-Observing Claire deal with her hurt feelings brings a mixture of pain on her behalf, irritation that she’s not tougher, and fear for her well-being in the world.
+Observing Bean deal with her hurt feelings brings a mixture of pain on her behalf, irritation that she’s not tougher, and fear for her well-being in the world.
 I cannot control what she encounters out there when she starts school full-time this fall.
 However, I can provide a loving, peaceful, supportive home environment; home can be safe haven.
 But only if I manage to separate my angst-ridden ego from its Herculean attachment to my past.

 So here is my question (italicized below), arising from a Mary Oliver poem, “Wild Geese”: